continue-revolution/sd-webui-animatediff/README.md

 Note that I did not modify random tensor generation when producing v1.3.0 samples.

-### img2img
-[v1.2.0](https://github.com/continue-revolution/sd-webui-animatediff/releases/tag/v1.2.0) does not work for img2img due to some unknown reason.
-Will be fixed later.

 ## Sponsor
 You can sponsor me via WeChat or Alipay.